M64GitHub/1st-shot/README.md

 ## Join the Terminal Revolution

 **1st-shot** wants to proove that terminal gaming can be a serious platform for sophisticated game development.
-The limitations aren't in the medium — they're in our imagination.
+The medium never limits us — only imagination does.

 *What's your shot?*